rq1234/amili-ml-probiotics/README.md

 ### Hospital.ipynb
 This notebook processes structured hospital data to predict 30-day readmission risk using features such as diagnosis codes, age, and discharge type.

-Includes steps for data cleaning, encoding, and feature engineering
+Includes steps for data cleaning, encoding, and feature engineering.
+Includes hyperparameter tuning as well.

 Trains an XGBoost model for multiclass classification (<30, >30, or NO readmission)